keguigong/hello-django/README.md

 # hello django

-A Django project configured with docker
+A django project configured with docker